mozilla-releng/relengdocs/procedures/doing_a_firefox_release.rst

 automation fails or or Firefox fails to pass QA.

 Once the form is filled out, click `Start tracking it`.
 Note this does not actually kick off any release automation.
-It merely primes the relaese in Shipit so that you can start triggering the various phases.
+It merely primes the release in Shipit so that you can start triggering the various phases.

 Trigger the phases of the release
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After creating a release in Shipit, you can see it via the "Relaeses" tab.
+After creating a release in Shipit, you can see it via the "Releases" tab.
 From that tab, you can initiate a phase.
 For most products, there are three phases: "promote", "push", and "ship".

 Promote - as mentioned above, Shipit and release automation do not actually create any new Firefox builds.
 It instead